ThrashingLaggard/xyDocGen/README.md

 ## Planned features & improvements

 + Upgrades
-	- Only put  content table in pdf when there are nested types
+	- Only put  content list in pdf when there are nested types
 	- Outputting the remarks
 	- Upgrading the visual result of the outputs